 EAL: English as an Additional Language

-Here they will receive a full-time intensive immersion language course where they will be learning key vocabulary for school.
-Students will remain in the FLG for approximately two weeks; this is flexible depending on their level of need.
+- Scholars who come to Djanogly with no English at all will start in the FLG.
+(Foundation Language Group) Here they will receive a full-time intensive immersion language course where they will be learning phonics and key vocabulary for school.
+Scholars will remain in the FLG for approximately two weeks.
+This is flexible depending on their level of need.

 - DLG (Developing Language Group) is a semi-intensive support package designed to develop general English language skills in high frequency vocabulary, writing, reading, comprehension of short texts and oracy and key skills such as telling the time.